pudly/schmopera-hugo/content/articles/shades-of-opera-how-to-tell-your-buffo-from-your-bel-canto.md

 categories = "How-to"
 date = "2017-02-08T10:50:00-05:00"
 lastmod = "2018-03-14T10:58:00-04:00"
-publishDate = "2017-02-13T05:50:00-05:00"
-slug = "shades-of-opera-how-to-tell-your-buffo-from-your-bel-canto"
-title = "Shades of opera: how to tell your buffo from your bel canto"
+preamble = "Opera is opera is opera, right?
+Lots of singing, some love affairs and some deaths?
+Well, of course.
+But within the broad term of \"opera\", there are subgenres which all offer something a bit different.\n\nWhether you're looking for some clarity on the operatic styles, or you're hoping to make an educated choice on an upcoming trip to the opera, we've got a crash course in everything from *opera seria* to *Romantische Oper* - and even a few examples.\n" publishDate = "2017-02-13T05:50:00-05:00" short_description = "Verismo music is decidedly gorgeous, with long, sweeping lines and a thick orchestra.
+The musical style is a foundation for the film scores of today, and though the impression is powerful, the harmonic structure of many verismo scores is fairly simple; it adds to the audience accessibility, and makes for some beautiful tunes to hum as you leave the theatre." slug = "shades-of-opera-how-to-tell-your-buffo-from-your-bel-canto" title = "Shades of opera: how to tell your buffo from your bel canto"
 +++